 CFDA-related changes & impacts

-- In order to reduce the backlog in drug review procedures to zero by 2018, it increased drug reviewers from 70 to 600 by 2016, with more hiring planned for 2018.
+- To reduce the backlog in drug review procedures to zero by 2018, it increased drug reviewers from 70 to 600 by 2016, with more hiring planned for 2018.

 - For urgent clinical needs, Phase II data or interim analysis data can support NDA approval